mcraiha/spine-unity-docs/Animation.md

 ### Posing the Skeleton according to an animation frame/time.

 You can call `Animation.Apply` directly if you want to pose a skeleton according to a certain point in time in that `Animation`.
-The Spine-Unity runtime also has a `Skeleton.PoseWithAnimation` extension method that allows you to do this according to an animation's name.
+The Spine-Unity runtime also has a `Skeleton.PoseWithAnimation` (Unity-specific) extension method that allows you to do this according to an animation's name.

 One of the parameters is always time.
 This is time in seconds.
-If you want to pose the skeleton according to what you see in the editor, you may need to call `skeleton.SetToSetupPose()` before calling `Animation.Apply` or `Skeleton.PoseWithAnimation`
+If you want to pose the skeleton according to what you see in the editor, you may need to call `skeleton.SetToSetupPose()` before calling `Animation.Apply` or `Skeleton.PoseWithAnimation` (Unity-specific)

-#### One Animation After Another (pre-3.0)
-This also means that without **auto-reset logic**, playing animations one after another will not necessarily cause it to look like what the animations like in Spine editor.
-Instead, playing a sequence of animations will result in later animations inheriting the values and bone poses of the previous animation.

-In 3.0, Spine.AnimationState will handle auto-reset logic itself and give you the option to use it so it can behave like it does in Spine editor, or if you want the original free-rein mode for advanced uses.

 ## Animation Callbacks + Spine Events
-**Spine.AnimationState** provides animation callbacks in the form of [C# events](https://msdn.microsoft.com/en-us/library/awbftdfh.aspx).
-You can use these to handle some basic points of animation playback.
+Sometimes, you need your game to execute a piece of code based on events in and around animations, such as sounds and effects. **Spine.AnimationState** provides animation callbacks in the form of [C# events](https://msdn.microsoft.com/en-us/library/awbftdfh.aspx).
+You can use these to handle some basic points of animation playback such as the start of an animation, when it ends or is interrupted, when it completes or loops, or event that were user-created in Spine.

-Spine.AnimationState raises events:
- - `Start` when an animation starts playing,
- - `End` when an animation is cleared or interrupted,
- - `Complete` when an animation completes its full duration,
- - `Event` when a user-defined event is detected.

-**WARNING:**
-> NEVER subscribe to `End` with a method that calls `SetAnimation`.
-Since `End` is raised when an animation is interrupted, and `SetAnimation` interrupts any existing animation, this will cause an **infinite recursion** of End->Handle>SetAnimation->End->Handle->SetAnimation, causing Unity to freeze until a stack overflow happens.

 To learn more about Spine Events and AnimationState callbacks, see the [Events documentation](Events.md).